zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Hickmenthaeth, be equal, and go.

 [APZ 209.3] (#apz209 .3) {#apz209 .3.ref .apz} "Image also in Sounds
-Lust smells, odors, touches, and lust” is in images and sounds Odors and odors, and touches, lust shall be estranged, and the breeders shall
+Lust smells, odors, touches, and lust" is in images and sounds Odors and odors, and touches, lust shall be estranged, and the breeders shall

 [Msdiv 210] (#msdiv210) {#msdiv210 .ref .msdiv} (16 - 21)

 [APZ 210.1] (#apz210 .1) {#apz210 .1 .ref .apz} "Will in these doctrines
-Done.”
+Done."
 These doctrines are in the odors of the sounds of images The relay is at the touch of the rafts.
 Consent is a preference to a particular room in the rooms Eadda, Kama Ladda, Kama Ladda, Kama Cravings, Kama Stirling, Kama Inflammation, Kama Eda, Kama Swallow